Home Countries Tanzania Advocacy & Civil Rights Femme International

 Femme International is located in Kilimanjaro, Moshi, Tanzania.
 Its registered address is Units 9 and 10 Moshi Municipality Annex.

-Femme International is classified as a Advocacy & Civil Rights organization, registered in Tanzania.
+Femme International is classified as an Advocacy & Civil Rights organization, registered in Tanzania.

-Femme International has a GiveRadar Integrity Assessment of 33/100.
-We recommend reviewing the full profile before making a donation decision.
-The organization is overseen by the Registrar of Societies.
+According to GiveRadar's records, Femme International is registered with the National Information System (NiS) and overseen by the Registrar of Societies.
 You can donate directly through their official donation page linked on their GiveRadar profile.
-GiveRadar provides data for research purposes and does not endorse any organization.
-Always do your own due diligence.
+GiveRadar provides data for research and does not endorse any organization.
+A GiveRadar Integrity Assessment reflects how much public data is available, not whether an organization is safe to donate to, so it is always smart to do your own research before giving.

 Financial details are free - with a GiveRadar account